gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 Dense regions collapse under gravity.
 Galaxies form.
 Stars ignite.
 Planets coalesce.

-The **CMB power spectrum** —
+The **CMB power spectrum**,
-the pattern of temperature fluctuations in the cosmic microwave background — is the Fourier transform of these primordial vacuum fluctuations, imprinted on the photons from the last scattering surface.
+the pattern of temperature fluctuations in the cosmic microwave background, is the Fourier transform of these primordial vacuum fluctuations, imprinted on the photons from the last scattering surface.

-The detailed shape of the CMB spectrum — measured by COBE, WMAP, Planck satellites — matches the theoretical prediction from quantum field theory in de Sitter space to extraordinary precision.
+The detailed shape of the CMB spectrum, measured by COBE, WMAP, and Planck satellites, matches the theoretical prediction from quantum field theory in de Sitter space to extraordinary precision.